jmielkeway/ccos4rbpi_volume0/chapter05/spinlocks.md

     ret
 ```

-The `__spin_unlock` routine carefully updates the owner, but only the owner, by loading only the lower 32-bits of the `struct spinlock` pointer, incrementing by 1, and storing back only the lower 32-bits.
-The `stlr` instruction will generate an event to resume any threads waiting on the lock with the `wfe` instruction.
-The owner was incremented so the thread holding the next ticket will be allowed to continue to the critical region.
+The `__spin_unlock` routine carefully updates the owner, but only the owner, by loading only the lower 32-bits of the `struct spinlock` pointer, incrementing by one, and storing back again only the lower 32-bits.
+The `stlr` instruction will generate an event to resume any threads waiting on the lock back in `__spin_lock` with the `wfe` instruction.
+The thread holding the next ticket will be allowed to continue to the critical region.
 These two small functions are the entire locking implementation for this tutorial.
 We are lucky modern processors give us such neat, compact solutions for a fairly obnoxious problem.

 #### Spinlocks and Interrupts

-One subtely involves the use of spinlocks with IRQs.
-If a lock protecting a critical region is used in an interrupt handler for a given, that interrupt must be disabled on the local CPU before the local CPU attempts to acquire the lock.
+One subtlety concerns the use of spinlocks within an interrupt context.
+If a lock protecting a critical region is used in an interrupt handler, that interrupt must be disabled on the local CPU before the local CPU attempts to acquire the lock.
 Otherwise a deadlock is possible.
 A CPU can acquire the lock, and, in the middle of executing within the critical region, be interrupted.
-The interrupt handler for the given interrupt may then attempt to acquire the lock.
-As the original thread that was interrupted still holds the lock, the interrupt will never acquire the lock.
+The interrupt handler will then attempt to acquire the lock.
+As the original thread still holds the lock, the interrupt handler will never acquire the lock.

-In order to faciliate the disabling of interrupts, the `SPIN_LOCK_IRQSAVE` macro disables interrupts, and returns the state before disabling.
+In order to facilitate the disabling of interrupts, we provide the `SPIN_LOCK_IRQSAVE` macro.
+The macro stores the current interrupt flags, disables interrupts, acquires the lock, and returns the state.
 The `SPIN_INLOCK_IRQRESTORE` macro restores the interrupt masks to the state before disabling - if interrupts had been disabled previously, they remain so.
 If interrupts had been enabled, they are enabled once more.
 The implementations of these macros for the arm64 architecture come from [arch/arm64/lock.c](code1/arch/arm64/lock.c):

 ```C
 #include "cake/lock.h"